- Written by Dr.Mehmet Demircioglu

 The number I trust is the one connected to a clear explanation.
 It should show the treated zones, donor capacity, expected density, hairline design, future hair loss risk, and the medical situation.
 It should also admit limits.
 If two stages are safer, that limit should be explained before surgery, not after the donor area has already been spent.

-At Diamond Hair Clinic, the graft number comes after the plan.
-Dr. Mehmet Demircioglu personally designs the hairline, plans the surgery, and creates the recipient area incisions with a sapphire blade.
+In my own planning, the graft number comes after the diagnosis and donor map.
+I personally design the hairline, plan the surgery, and create the recipient area incisions with a sapphire blade.
 The number is only useful when it belongs to a surgeon-led decision.

 The right graft number is the one that still makes sense years later.
 It improves the visible problem, protects the donor area, and leaves room for the fact that hair loss can continue to evolve.